-The climate of Singapore is characterised as 'hot' and 'humid', and its tropical location, 1 degree north of the Equator causes the weather to be stable throughout the year.
+Singapore in August is characterised as 'hot' and 'humid', while its tropical location, 1 degree north of the Equator causes the weather to be stable throughout the year.
 The temperature in August, thus, does not change much, though rainfall increases slightly from 155 mm in July to 171 mm in August.
 This month also falls in the Southwest monsoon period.
 Hence, you will experience windy weather, frequent but average rainfall, and some thunderstorms.
 Keep in mind that escaping rains in Singapore is quite tough as it showers almost every day, throughout the year.

 Is it a good time to travel?